 • We ask that all families who are not within driving distance think about a plan for a domestic contact or guardian who can pick up a student within 48 hours if needed.
 If you have questions about this, please contact the Deans Office.

 • For any student required to isolate, we will offer flexible and robust support for learning.
 Williston continues to have no formal remote-learning option this school year.
 Teachers will support students as they typically have, relying on OneNote, other digital resources, and extra help.
 In addition, please know that we are committed to supporting the mental well-being of students who must isolate.
 Our counseling staff will be checking in frequently on students in isolation, and developing plans for making the time pass as pleasantly as possible.
-If faculty members test positive, but are asymptomatic, classes will still be held in person with the teacher Zooming from home, and students in the classroom.
+If faculty members test positive, but are asymptomatic, classes will still be held in person with the teacher participating from home via Zoom, and students in the classroom.

 What happens if my child is a close contact of someone who tests positive at school?